tdsmith/aRrgh/README.md

 ## Dealing with strings
 When you see "character atomic vector" you should think "string atomic vector." `length('foo bar')` yields 1 because you have created a character atomic vector of length one, containing the character value 'foo bar'.
 (Yes.
 I know.) `length(c('foo', 'bar', 'baz'))` is 3.

-String primitives, which is to say the elements of a character atomic vector (which elements, again!, are actually strings and not characters), are immutable.
+String primitives, which is to say the elements of a character atomic vector, are immutable.

 Some other things that are true:

 * `length('foo')` is 1 (see above).
 * `nchar('foo')` is 3.
 * Strings are indexed with `substr(x, start, stop)`.
-Base one, rememeber: `substr('foo', 1, 1)` is 'f'. `substr('foo', 2, 3)` is 'oo'.
+Base one, remember: `substr('foo', 1, 1)` is 'f'. `substr('foo', 2, 3)` is 'oo'.
 * You can wrap strings in either single or double quotes.
 Escape with backslashes as in C, e.g. `'Tim\'s bad attitude.'`
 * `paste()` is useful for a variety of string-concatenation operations.